Kenil-Sutariya/cubecrops-ml-lab-project/README.md

 2. Collect and transmit data to the Flask API.
 3. Process the collected data using machine learning models.
 4. Visualize results in Google Colab or a dashboard.

+## File Descriptions
+camera.ino – The main Arduino sketch that initializes and controls the camera module. app_httpd.cpp – Handles HTTP server functions, allowing the camera to stream video over a web interface. camera_index.h – Contains HTML and JavaScript code for the web interface that displays the camera feed. camera_pins.h – Defines the GPIO pin configuration for the camera module.

+### Required libraries for Arduino IDE

+1. SP32-Specific Libraries:
+esp_camera.h
+esp_http_server.h
+esp_timer.h
+sdkconfig.h
+esp32-hal-ledc.h

+2. Common Sensor Libraries:
+DHT.h
+Wire.h
+Adafruit_Sensor.h
+Adafruit_BMP280.h
+Adafruit_SHT31.h
+HX711.h
+esp_http_server.h
+esp_camera.h

+### Method to install required libraries in Arduino IDE:
+1. Open Arduino IDE.
+2. Go to Sketch → Include Library → Manage Libraries.
+3. Search for each of the following libraries and click Install

+### How to Use Arduino IDE

+1. Open camera.ino in the Arduino IDE.
+2. Ensure all required libraries (like esp_camera.h for ESP32-CAM) are installed.
+3. Connect your camera module to the microcontroller.
+4. Upload the sketch to your board.
+5. If using a web stream, find the IP address printed in the Serial Monitor.

+### Reference links:
+1. How to make use load Cell sensor with Arduino : https://www.youtube.com/watch?v=pWiS-oW3Snc&t=262s
+2. How to make use height Cell sensor with Arduino : https://www.youtube.com/watch?v=n-gJ00GTsNg&t=60s
+3. How to make use temperature and humidity sensor with Arduino : https://www.youtube.com/watch?v=1AgcNQ-J0Y8
+4. How to make use camera with FDTI sensor with Arduino : https://www.youtube.com/watch?v=JYchUapoqzc

 ## Sensors & Connections